Val916/safeguarding/README.md

 Add info on navigating schools, healthcare, and community support in the UK.

+##Strategy.
-##Tasks to do, marked as must-have:
+#Tasks to do, marked as must-have:

+- Skeleton of the responsive website.
+- Typography, Colour Scheme, Imagery.
-Key Information Sections: Use Bootstrap’s grid system to divide the page into sections (Introduction, Key concerns, Professional Mental Health Support, How can you help,Resorce Hub, Feedback form) (must-have).
+- Key Information Sections: Use Bootstrap’s grid system to divide the page into sections (Introduction, Key concerns, Professional Mental Health Support, How can you help,Resorce Hub, Feedback form).

-Information Cards: Use Bootstrap’s card components to present mental health tips and common issues, providing a visually appealing way to organise content(must-have).
+- Information Cards: Use Bootstrap’s card components to present mental health tips and common issues, providing a visually appealing way to organise content.
+- Tablet/Mobile View

-Emotionally Safe UI: Warm color palette in shades of Ukrainian flag, gentle illustrations, and reassuring language that avoids overwhelming users(should-have).
+- Emotionally Safe UI: Warm color palette in shades of Ukrainian flag, gentle illustrations, and reassuring language that avoids overwhelming users.

-Resource Links: photos and text generates by AI and my sleepless and restless mind(must-have).
+- Resource Links.
+- Technologies Used: Languages, Frameworks, Libraries, Programs.

-Storytelling Section: Short, uplifting stories or testimonials that provide hope and build trust (could-have).
+- Storytelling Section: Short, uplifting stories or testimonials that provide hope and build trust (Marked as could-have for now, as Future Feature).

 ## Core Website Sections